The When in Head Count

 This is a very nice relationship to have since it makes it easy to interpret the data and check that what you are looking at is correct.
 In a real system there are a few more metrics added to make it work in all situations, but this is the simplified rule without getting into the weeds.

-The downside is that EOP Head Count ignores what happens between the beginning and end of the period.
-If we are talking only about head count this usually does not matter, but if you are combining head count with other metrics then it can really make a difference.
+Where this matters is when head count is used in other metrics which can really make a difference.
 For example, Revenue Per Employee can be affected by people who termed within the period because you paid them prior to terminating and up until their termination they must have had a contribution to that revenue.
 Therefore, using end of period head count in Revenue Per Employee will over estimate the Revenue Per Employee if you have lots of terminations within a period.

 Average Head Count

-The other head count algorithm is to combine head count across all of the months by taking the average across each month within the period.
+The other algorithm is to combine the counts across all of the months by taking the average across each month within the period.
 So for Q1 we’d average the head count of Jan, Feb, and Mar.
 For a visual example of that think of the following:

-Unfortunately head count complexities do not stop with just time.
+Unfortunately head count complexities do not stop with time.
 Not all employees work the same amount of time every day or week.
-So should a person working 20 hours a week be counted the same as someone working 40 or even 60 hours a week?
-Generally, a full time employee will be counted as 1 that would mean someone working 40 hrs / week is counted as 1.
-Therefore, a part time employee might only count for 0.5 of a person since they only work 20 hours.
+So should a person working 20 hours a week be counted the same as someone working 40 or 60 hours a week?
+Generally, a full time employee working 40 hrs / week will be counted as 1.
+Therefore, a part time employee working 20 hrs / week will be counted as 0.5 since 20 hrs / 40 hrs = 0.5.
 This is where even using EOP head count could become fractional because of part time workers.
-To represent this difference between various employee types we introduce a new metric called full time equivalent (i.e. FTE).
-A value of 1 means they are counted 1 for 1 as you would expect.
-For a part time person working 20 hours / week you would take 20 hours / 40 hours = 0.5 for full time equivalent.
-Head Count is then just adding all FTE metrics together.

 Normally this metric doesn’t change frequently or respond to the actual hours an employee works.
 For example, someone who is scheduled to work 40 hours, but works 55 hours one week and 45 the next.
 This metric works off the scheduled hours for that employee; not the actual hours.
 In theory it could do that to be more accurate for workers that are paid by the hour, but that requires having the time card data to calculate the actual hours worked.